 <?php $num = NumberFormatter::create('en_US', NumberFormatter::SPELLOUT); $num2 = NumberFormatter::create('fr', NumberFormatter::SPELLOUT);

-On top of that, NumberFormatter enables you to localize currencies with ease, for example:
+also enables you to localize currencies with ease:

 <?php $currency1 = NumberFormatter::create('fr', NumberFormatter::CURRENCY); $currency2 = NumberFormatter::create('en_US', NumberFormatter::CURRENCY);